Is diesel still relevant or are gasoline engines the go-to choice?

 Before choosing between diesel or gas, it's useful to understand how each power plant works.
 While there is a difference between gas and diesel engines, both do the job of converting chemical energy into useful mechanical energy via internal combustion.
 This involves incoming air mixing with fuel.
 This mixture is ignited after it is compressed by the cylinders, with the ensuing combustion forcing the movement of the piston and crankshaft, ultimately getting the vehicle to move.
 This continuous process concludes when the piston returns to its initial position and releases gas via the exhaust system.

 It's the igniting of the mixture that differs between a diesel engine and a gas one.
 Gas-powered power plants utilize spark plugs that create a burst of electricity, thereby igniting the mixture.
 So, how does a diesel engine work to do this differently?
 Well, they don't use spark plugs.
-Instead, they use more extreme compression to result in what is known as compression ignition.
+Instead, they use more extreme compression and something called a glow plug to result in what is known as compression ignition.
 In simpler terms, diesels compress the mixture to such an extent that combustion occurs on its own.

 So, are diesel cars better or not?
 It all depends on your specific needs.